 Salva Kindlustuse AS (hereinafter the Company) has been operating in the Estonian insurance market since 1993.
-In its nearly twenty three years of business, the Company has become one of the leading non-life insurance companies in Estonia, offering a full range of services.
+In it's nearly twenty three years of business, the Company has become one of the leading non-life insurance companies in Estonia, offering a full range of services.
 The Company is registered in Estonia and main operating market is Estonia.
-In 2015, we started the cross-border insurance services.
+In 2016, we continued the cross-border insurance services in small scale.
 The Company's portfolio currently contains the most widely known non-life insurance products - a total of over 15 products.
 The Company's customer base includes private individuals and businesses as well as companies and agencies from the public sector.